BLuckoo/Mapping_Earthquakes/README.md

 <img width="953" alt="Dark view with all earthquakesand tectonic plates" src="https://user-images.githubusercontent.com/82583576/126419305-4ec65262-dd7a-4fdf-a1a4-25f23e2d663c.PNG">
 </p>

-This project was fun - please try the interactive maps and learn more about earthquakes!!
+This project was very informative - please try the interactive maps and learn more about earthquakes!!